Scroll To See More Images

-While today it’s easy to take for granted that hemlines rise and fall based on the whims of designers rather than political statement, that wasn’t always the case.
-In fact, the miniskirt had pretty controversial origins.
+If you’re wondering about the biggest stars on the rise, ask not about Alexa Demie or Olivia Rodrigo.
+More than any celebrity, one item of clothing has surpassed all other entities as the most-talked about thing in fashion—the miniskirt.
+And while today, it’s easy to take for granted that hemlines rise and fall based on the whims of designers rather than political statement, that wasn’t always the case.
+In fact, the miniskirt had some pretty controversial origins.

-If anyone should be credited with pioneering the mini it would be British-designer Mary Quant, who told the New York Daily News this year: “A miniskirt was a way of rebelling.”
-The Quant definition of a mini: The bottom edge of the skirt must hit roughly halfway up the thigh, and fall no more than four inches below the butt.
+If anyone should be credited with pioneering the mini it would be British-designer Mary Quant, who told the New York Daily News in 2014: “A miniskirt was a way of rebelling.”
+The Quant definition of a mini required the bottom edge of the skirt to hit roughly halfway up the thigh, and fall no more than four inches below the butt.

-Here, a look back at how one of fall’s biggest trends came to be in the first place.
+Since then, minis have been subbed out for micro-minis, but each new iteration pays tribute to the skirt’s rich history.
+Below, a look back at how one of 2022’s biggest trends came to be in the first place.

 5400-4700 B.C: Think miniskirts were born during Britain’s Youthquake in the 1960s?
 Think again.
 Archaeologists have uncovered figurines in Europe dating from between 5400-4700 B.C. dressed in miniskirts.
 This isn’t the only very early example of a miniskirt, either.
 Ancient Egyptian frescos depict female acrobats wearing miniskirts.

 1926: Cut forward a few hundred years, and hemlines began rising in earnest during the 1920s with the advent of the flapper, but it was the entertainer Josephine Baker who made waves with a miniskirt made of bananas during performances of the “Folies Bergère” in Paris.